mscheltienne/meg-tests/doc/index.rst

    changes/index

 This repository contains tests of the MEGIN Triux Neo System at the Human Neuroscience Platform, Campus Biotech, Geneva.
+Bla